EBIO5460Spring2024/class-materials/01_4_homework_to_get_started.md

 #### 3. Take control of your GitHub repo for this class

-First, email me your GitHub username so I can add you to the class organization.
-I will then set up a GitHub repo for you that is within the private GitHub space for this class.
-I will email you when it's ready to go.
+After you send me your GitHub username, I'll set up a GitHub repo for you that is within the private GitHub space for this class.
+I'll email you when it's ready to go.
 This repo is not public (i.e. not open to the world).
 You and I both have write access to this repo.
-Clone it to your computer using RStudio (or another method if you prefer).
+Clone it to your computer using whatever method you prefer.
+For example, if you are using Git via RStudio :

 1. Go to the class GitHub organization: https://github.com/EBIO5460Spring2024.
 2. Find your repo.
 It should be visible on the `Repositories` tab.
 Your repo is called `ml4e_firstnamelastinitial`.